reframejs/reframe/readme.md

 :rocket: **Starters**

 Our starters assemble state-of-the-art tools into well-polished scaffolds.
-We design our starters to be simple and to include only what you need to build an MVP.

 - [Reframe Full Stack](https://github.com/reframejs/reframe-full-stack) -
   Frontend (React, Goldpage) + Backend (Node.js, Hapi) + API (Wildcard)
 - [Reframe Frontend](https://github.com/reframejs/reframe-frontend) -
   Frontend (React, Goldpage)

+Our starters are designed
+to include only what you need to build an MVP as quickly as possible.

+Start building your app today, ship your first prototype tomorrow, progressively adopt entreprise-grade tools later as you scale.

 &nbsp;